Why Ki?

 2.2 Duplication

-To duplicate an AST node, press s
+To duplicate an AST node, enter Syntax Node

 Notice how comma